-Metadata scrubber: Every law office, staff included, must be aware of risks posed by metadata, and he lays out steps to reduce the dangers.
+Metadata scrubber: Every law office, staff included, must be aware of risks posed by metadata, and he lays out steps to reduce the dangers and ensure the sharing of clean documents.

 Table of contents